mpinb/segment-anything-2/HOWTO_SOMA.md

 SAM-2  masks generation process is very GPU memory hungry.
 I advise you to start with the base plus model and see if you are satisfied with the results before switching to the large model.

-There is also the `YOLO 8` model from ultralytics that has a lower memory footprint for inference.
-You could consider using  `SAM-2` to train `YOLO 8`.
+It is also possible to use `YOLO 8` segmentation model from ultralytics that has a lower memory footprint for inference.
+You might consider using `SAM-2` to train `YOLO 8` and then switch models.

+__NOTE:__ The [conda environment](sam2-soma-env.yml) has also the 'YOLO 8` ultralytics module installed for convenience.